Welcome

 This article has covered the following key knowledge points:

-• A breaching party may recover in restitution or quantum meruit for benefits conferred, minus damages caused by the breach.
+• A breaching party may recover in restitution or quantum meruit for benefits conferred, but only to the extent the non‑breaching party is not left worse off.

-• Most courts allow restitution even for willful breaches, but some bar recovery for deliberate breaches.
+• Most courts allow restitution even for willful breaches, but some jurisdictions bar recovery for deliberate breaches.

-• Under the UCC, a breaching seller may recover the contract price for goods accepted by the buyer.
+• Under the UCC, a breaching seller may recover the contract price for goods accepted by the buyer, and a breaching buyer may reclaim payments exceeding the seller’s damages subject to statutory caps.

 Key Terms and Concepts